Diclofenac/misoprostol (By mouth)

 Diclofenac Sodium (dye-KLOE-fen-ak SOE-dee-um), Misoprostol (mye-soe-PROST-ol)

-Treats arthritis pain.
+Treats arthritis pain and swelling.
 This medicine contains an NSAID.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to diclofenac, misoprostol, or another NSAID medicine, or if you are pregnant.
+Do not use it if you had an allergic reaction to diclofenac, misoprostol, or another NSAID medicine, if you are pregnant, or if you have active stomach or bowel bleeding or if you have had a heart surgery called coronary artery bypass graft surgery (CABG).

 How to Use This Medicine: